 The acid mantel is not a physical layer on the skin.
-It is instead an acid gradient – as you get closer to the skin’s surface, it gets more acidic (or sour).
+Instead, it is an acid gradient – as you get closer to the skin’s surface, it gets more acidic (or sour).
 (At the skin surface, the ph is about 5, whereas, inside the body, it is more neutral -7.4)

 Immune function of our skin.

-Our skin’s innate and acquired immune function is very sophisticated as this is what stops any bad bugs invadeing to prevent them from causing infection.
+Our skin’s innate and acquired immune function is very sophisticated as this is what stops any nasty bugs from invading to prevent them from causing infection.

-- Antimicrobial peptides form part of the innate immune system – The epidermis cells’ cells form the super barrier and secret molecules that fight against bad bugs.
+- Antimicrobial peptides form part of the innate immune system – The epidermis cells form the super barrier and secret molecules that fight against nasty bugs.
 (Antimicrobial peptides also occur in the gut)